-Hypersonic missiles: UK, US, and Australia to boost defence cooperation
+Hypersonic missiles: UK, US, and Australia to boost defence co-operation

 The UK does not currently possess hypersonic missiles.

-The US and Australia have an existing joint programme to develop the weapons, but the UK government stressed that the focus of the new venture would be on defence.
+The US and Australia have an existing joint programme to develop the weapons but the UK government stressed the focus of the new venture would be on defence.

-It said there were no plans for the UK to develop its own hypersonic weapons, but that the new programme would help it assess whether it would need to develop them in future.
+It said there were no plans for the UK to develop its own hypersonic weapons but the new programme would help it assess whether it would need to develop them in future.

-It added that the latest announcement was not related to Russia's use of the weapons in Ukraine, but said the fact other nations were investing in them meant the UK had to think about how to defend against them.
+It added the latest announcement was not related to Russia's use of the weapons in Ukraine but said the fact other nations were investing in them meant the UK had to think about how to defend against them.

-On March 19, Russia claimed to have used a hypersonic missile to destroy an arms depot in western Ukraine, and has also claimed to have used the weapons in subsequent strikes.
+On 19 March, Russia claimed to have used a hypersonic missile to destroy an arms depot in western Ukraine, and US military intelligence has suggested Russian forces have used them repeatedly since.

 The attacks would mark the first use of hypersonic missiles in combat.